Last Updated on February 10, 2023 by Jeremy

 This popular outdoor destination is often described as “Pittsburgh's backyard” and is home to not one, not two, but three ski resorts perfect for all skill levels!

 If you're a beginner, we recommend heading to Hidden Valley.
-Intermediates get a thrill out of Seven Springs.
+Intermediates get a thrill out of the Seven Springs resort.
 And experts, well, Laurel Mountain (newly re-opened in 2017) is for you.

 No matter which slopes you hit the Laurel Highlands has a number of great slopes for those looking to ski while sticking close to home!